You could just read what they say about me in the Encyclopedia of Science Fiction….

 First novel The Strange Adventures of Rangergirl was published in late 2005.
 It was nominated for the Mythopoeic Award, and won a Romantic Times Critic’s Choice Award for best Modern Fantasy, and an Emperor Norton Award (which has the coolest trophy ever: a bust of Joshua Norton).

 In October 2007 he began publishing a series of urban fantasies featuring ass-kicking sorcerer Marla Mason.
 The first was Blood Engines, followed by Poison Sleep (April 2008), Dead Reign (November 2008), and Spell Games (April 2009).
 He serialized a prequel, Bone Shop, online in 2009.
-The fifth book, Broken Mirrors, appeared in 2010, followed by Grim Tides in 2012 and Bride of Death in 2013.
-Lady of Misrule in 2015, Queen of Nothing in 2016, and final volume Closing Doors in 2017.
+The fifth book, Broken Mirrors, appeared in 2010, followed by Grim Tides in 2012, Bride of Death in 2013, Lady of Misrule in 2015, Queen of Nothing in 2016, and final volume Closing Doors in 2017.
 He collected stories set in that world in Do Better (2018).
 Visit MarlaMason.net for details.

 Some of his poems have been collected in If There Were Wolves, including “Soul Searching”, winner of a Rhysling Award for best long poem.

 By day he works as senior editor at Locus magazine, where, among other things, he write the obituaries.

 He won a Hugo Award (for “Impossible Dreams” in 2007), and has been nominated for a Nebula Award, Stoker Award, Theodore Sturgeon Memorial Award, a couple of Gaylactic Spectrum Awards, a Seiun Award, a Scribe Award, and two Ignotus Awards, among others.
 In 2004 he was a finalist for the Campbell Award for Best New Writer.